 Always be cautious and careful when using any power tool.

-What you'll need to make a Castle Joint
+Material you will need to make a Castle Joint

 Castle Joint: